eyescroll/BrookesBlog/_posts/2020-10-14-the-big-issue-type-towards-change.md

 "Stay engaged it," it implies.
 "Buy us again; we're worth the money for the content and you help someone in the process."

 Mostly, though, the text is the body of the articles, which is in a single typeface.
+This sans-serif font of slightly-greater-than-average x-height is more rounded than many others, giving it a less austere appearance.